adambard/learnxinyminutes-docs/css.html.markdown

 <div class='some-class class2' id='someId' attr='value' />
 */

-/* you can target it by it's class name */
+/* you can target it by a class name */
 .some-class { }

 /*or by both classes! */